ikrabbe/XCodeControl/README.md

 If no file is openend by an `-o` option, the first `*.xcodeproj/project.pbxproj` file is chosen, if that's the only one in the current working directory, just as xcodebuild works, too.

-The only option that currently works is `-b` or `--buildSourceFile` to add a source file in the default source file path of the project, here `XCodeControl`, and a build rule to all targets.
+The single operation that currently works is `-b` or `--buildSourceFile` to add a source file in the default source file path of the project, here `XCodeControl`, and a build rule to all targets.

 The default output file is always pbxproj.out.
 You can specify `-s ""` (with an empty filename) to save the project where you loaded from. _You should save your pbxproj files with git or backup them before you let a beta beast play with them.